Salespeople often lack the support of a dedicated marketing team that does lead generation programs for them. So they do their own sales prospecting.

-No matter how busy you are, be sure to make time to do personal lead generation activities especially, if you don’t have a marketing team supporting you.
+Do what you can to make sure you’re making time for personal lead-generation activities, especially if you don’t have a marketing team supporting you.

 9. Develop a lead nurturing plan

-While you may generate leads from your initial campaign, you will generate more by following up with additional touches just be sure that is meaningful and relevant to your audience.
+While you may generate leads from your initial campaign, you will attract even more by following up with additional touches.
+Just be sure that it is meaningful and relevant to your audience.

 Lead nurturing should be focused on building a long-term conversation that builds trust.

 Even the best lists of target accounts are not 100% accurate.
-During the planning phase, you should make sure your list fits your ideal customer profile.
+Therefore, during the planning phase, you should ensure your list fits your ideal customer profile.

-Also, don’t create the biggest database possible.
-Instead, seek to create the most relevant database possible which contains the right accounts and contacts that influence the buying decision.
+Also, don’t create the most extensive database possible.
+Instead, seek to make the most relevant database possible, which contains the best accounts and contacts that influence the buying decision.

 In the beginning, you won’t have all the data you need.
-Be patient and you’ll build the opportunity profile over time.
+So be patient, and you’ll build the opportunity profile over time.